juanjoneri/Improved-Community-Detection/Documents/Notes/Definitions.md

 ---

+$\vec{p}$ is a vector representing the probability for the random walker to be at each node.
+Hence, $p^{k+1}$ tells us the probability of where this random walker will be next based on were it was before, the definition of the graph and the links that each node has.=:

 $p^{k +1} = WD^{-1}p^k$

-where p is a vector representing the probability for the random walker to be at each node. so $p^{k+1}$ tells us the probability of where this random walker will be next based on were it was before, the definition of the graph and the links that each node has.
-=
 Derivate

 $P(X ^{k+1}=i) = \sum_j P(X^{k}=j)P(X^k = j)$